dheerajshenoy/sonifycpp/README.md

 * Lua scripting

     Able to set options of the program in a script file.
 For now, only defaults can be set.
 In the future, I am planning to add the ability to create mapping functions from within lua to call in the C++ code for sonifying.
-The file can look something like this.
+Script file should be placed at `/home/<USER>/.config/sonifycpp/` on linux and `C:/Users/<USER>/AppData/Local/sonifycpp/`, The file can look something like this.

     ```lua